pyrocko/grond/docs/source/documentation/index.rst

 **GNSS Data:**

-Requiered input file is a simple ``YAML`` file containing GNSS station positions, displacement values and measurement uncertainties.
+Required input file is a simple ``YAML`` file containing GNSS station positions, displacement values and measurement uncertainties.
 A gnss.yml-file should look like as follows:

 .. code-block :: sh